We can’t wait to see you.

 Millions of Moments: The Chicago Sun-Times Photo Collection

-Our brand new exhibition features a first look at highlights from our Chicago Sun-Times photograph collection, which houses over five million negatives spanning the 1940s to the early 2000s—one of the largest newspaper photograph collections ever acquired by an American museum.
+Our brand new exhibition features a first look at highlights from our Chicago Sun-Times photograph collection, which has more than 5 million negatives spanning the 1940s to the early 2000s—one of the largest newspaper photograph collections ever acquired by an American museum.

-In our newly renovated Lester and Renée Crown Family Room, watch a dynamic display of large-scale panoramic images from the Museum’s collection chronicling Chicago’s remarkable growth from 1858 to 2019.
+In our newly renovated Lester and Renée Crown Gallery, watch a dynamic display of large-scale panoramic images from the Museum’s collection chronicling Chicago’s remarkable growth from 1858 to 2019.

 Modern by Design: Chicago Streamlines America